-Mike Archer is in his second season on Mike London’s staff and in his fourth season at UVa.
-After spending the 2014 season as the safeties coach, Archer was elevated to associated head coach and will coach the linebackers starting in 2015.
-Archer joined London’s coaching staff on Jan.
-30, 2014 and returned to Virginia after spending the 1991 and 1992 seasons at UVa as the linebackers coach on George Welsh's staff.
+Mike Archer concluded his second straight season at Virginia in 2015 and his fourth overall season in Charlottesville.
+After spending the 2014 season as the safeties coach, Archer was elevated to associated head coach and coached the linebackers in 2015.
+Archer returned to UVA on Jan.
+30, 2014 after spending the 1991 and 1992 seasons at Virginia as the linebackers coach on George Welsh's staff.

 Archer's first season back on Grounds saw him overseeing a safeties unit that was one of the best in the ACC in 2014.
-Freshman All-American Quin Blanding was No. 2 in the ACC with 123 tackles and Anthony Harris was No. 6 with 108 stops.
+Blanding, a Freshman All-American, was No. 2 in the ACC with 123 tackles and Anthony Harris was No. 6 with 108 stops.
 No other safety duo in the league combined for more tackles.
 Blanding led the nation's freshmen in tackles and was named the ACC Defensive Rookie of the Year for his exploits.
 Harris was an All-ACC performer and signed a free agent deal with the Minnesota Vikings for the 2015 season.

 Prior to his return to Charlottesville, Archer was the defensive coordinator for six seasons at NC State from 2007 to 2012.
 He served under former NC State head coach Tom O'Brien.
 Archer and O'Brien previously worked together at Virginia during the 1991 and 1992 seasons before O'Brien became the head coach at Boston College.

 Current UVA associate head coach for defense/defensive coordinator Jon Tenuta also worked with Archer at NC State from 2010-12.